-We have benefited or currently benefit from a variety of government programs and tax benefits, including programs and benefits in Israel, Cyprus and Ireland.
-Generally, these programs contain conditions that we must meet in order to be eligible to obtain any benefit.
-If we fail to meet these conditions, we could be required to refund tax benefits already received.
+If we fail to meet the conditions upon which certain favorable tax treatment are based, we could be required to refund tax benefits already received.
 Additionally, some of these programs and the related tax benefits are available to us for a limited number of years, and these benefits expire from time to time.